isomerpages/enterprisesg-cpso/_suppliers/02-cpsr/a-overview-of-cpsr.md

 |:---:|----|
 | **1**| Visit [cpsa.enterprisesg.gov.sg][1]{:target="_blank"} and click on "Register of Registered Controlled Goods"
 | **2**| Key in either the product model number or the 8-digit registration number found on the SAFETY Mark
 | **3**| Check that the product information in the search results tallies with the product.
-Should there be no matches, contact us at 1800 773 3163 or <consumerprotection@enterprisesg.gov.sg>
+Should there be no matches, contact us at 6898 1800 or <consumerproductsafety@enterprisesg.gov.sg>

 [1]:https://cpsa.enterprisesg.gov.sg